Northfield School and Sports College is firmly committed to the principle that every child does indeed matter.

 Northfield School has an Anti-Bullying Policy.
 This states that we consider all forms of bullying to be unacceptable and also the procedures which will be followed within school when an incident of bullying is reported.
 The policy is reviewed regularly by the Anti-Bullying Steering Group.

-The Peer Supporters from all year groups volunteer on a daily basis, supporting our students.
-They form the most successful part of our anti-bullying programme.
+The Student Well-being Supporters from all year groups volunteer on a daily basis, supporting our students.
+They form the most successful part of our student well-being programme.

-The Peer Supporters support individuals, raise awareness through assembly presentations, Anti-Bullying week, Blue Day, Cyber Mentoring, fund-raising for our charities, community volunteering projects and even training as St John’s Ambulance Young First Aiders.
+The Student Well-being Supporters support individuals, raise awareness through assembly presentations, Anti-Bullying week, Blue Day, Cyber Mentoring, fund-raising for our charities, community volunteering projects and even training as St John’s Ambulance Young First Aiders.